Skip to main content

 Do properties leased by a non-profit corporation or town qualify for a tax exemption?

-No, privately held property needs to be owned by a non-profit entity in order to pass qualification for exemption, even if a lease limits the property to public use.
+No, privately held property needs to be owned by a non-profit entity to pass qualification for exemption, even if a lease limits the property to public use.

 How should we account for railroad property?